stanford-futuredata/ARES/README.md

 The ARES training pipeline is two steps:
 ​
-1) Select LLM judge configuration: 1) **few-shot off-the-shelf LLM** or 2) **lightweight LLM fine-tuned on synthetic data**
+1) Generate synthetic queries and answers from in-domain passages
-2) Prepare LLM judge for scoring RAG system
+2) Prepare LLM judges for scoring RAG system by fine-tuning on synthetically-generated training data
-    - For the in-context learning configuration of the LLM judge, you prepare few-shot examples of context relevance, answer faithfulness, and answer relevance
-    - For the fine-tuned configuration of the LLM judge, you generate synthetic training data and fine-tune the LLM judge
-3) Deploy the prepared LLM judge to your RAG system across key performance metrics
+3) Deploy the prepared LLM judges to evaluate your RAG system across key performance metrics

-Note: Steps #1 and #2 can be skipped if you decide to go directly with zero/few-shot LLM-as-a-Judge for ARES ​
+Note: We also allow users to skip Steps #1 and #2 deploying a zero/few-shot LLM-as-a-Judge ​
 ### Installation
 ​